openanalytics/shinyproxy-operator/docs/shinyproxy.md

 of ShinyProxy is updated, the operator creates a new ShinyProxy server.
 The previous running server will not be removed by the operator immediately.
 Instead, it is kept around as long as users are running apps on that server.
-Theses users will stay on the old server, until they are transferred to the new server.
+These users will stay on the old server, until they are transferred to the new server.
 In contrast, new users will automatically get routed to the latest server and run their apps on that server.

 ## Transferring users to the latest ShinyProxy Server

-This sections describe the scenarios in which a user is transferred to the latest server.
+These sections describe the scenarios in which a user is transferred to the latest server.

 ### Scenario 1: user action